-- 1. Marriage License applications must be submitted online at Butler County Probate Court Home (bcohio.gov) - 2.
-Marriage License is by appointment between the hours of 8:30 AM 4:00 PM daily, except Saturday, Sunday, and legal holidays.
-Any variations to this schedule shall be posted shall be posted as early as possible by the court. - 3.
-The court will not issue a marriage license within thirty (30) days of any final entries including but not limited to divorce decrees or dissolution entries pursuant to Appl.
-R. 4(A), which states in part, "...a party who wishes to appeal from an order that is final upon its entry shall file the notice of appeal required by App.
-R. 3 within 30 days of that entry." - 4.
-All US or State Government issued ID's must be valid at the time of applying for a marriage license.
+- Marriage License applications must be submitted online at Butler County Probate Court - Home (bcohio.gov). - 2.
+Marriage License may be by appointment or walk-in visit between the hours of 8:30 AM 4:00 PM daily, except Saturday, Sunday, and legal holidays.
+Any variations to this schedule shall be posted shall be posted as early as possible by the Court. - 3.
+The Court will not issue a marriage license within thirty (30) days of any final entries including but not limited to divorce decrees or dissolution entries pursuant to App.
+R. 4(A), which states in part, "... a party who wishes to appeal from an order that is final upon its entry shall file the notice of appeal required by App.
+R. 3 within thirty (30) days of that entry."

+4. All US or State Government issued ID's must be valid at the time of applying for a marriage license.
 If either party does not reside at the address listed on their respective ID, proof of current address must also be submitted.